open-power/snap/README.md

 * Semptian NSA121B http://www.semptian.com/index.php?_m=mod_product&_a=view&p_id=160

 ## Development (Step1 & Step2)
-Development is usually done on a X86 machine with following tools and packages installed.
+Development is usually done on an X86 machine running Linux OS, and with following tools and packages installed.
 This machine should be able to access WWW network.
 It doesn't require a real FPGA card in this phase.

 * Xilinx Vivado